Picton, New South Wales: Transport

-Picton railway station is on the Southern Highlands line with a relatively infrequent service with trains running every 30m (peak) – 2 hours (off peak).
+Picton railway station is on the Main Southern railway line with a relatively infrequent service with trains running every 30 minutes (peak) – 2 hours (off peak).

 The town is located on the Old Hume Highway.

 Sport and recreation

 Picton also has both senior and junior rugby league and soccer teams.
 And Picton Netball Club has teams for all age groups.
 Meanwhile, the Picton Photography Club, called Depictin' Picton, meets every other Saturday to share photos of the local area taken by residents.

 The Picton Botanical Gardens were established in 1986.

 Climate

-Picton has a humid subtropical climate (Cfa) with hot summers and cool winters.
+Picton has a humid subtropical climate (Cfa) with hot summers and cool to mild winters that are often warm by day.
 Owing to its inland location in a valley, it has a relatively high diurnal range throughout the year.